-Helen Black is the pen name of a solicitor specialising in child care cases in a multi-ethnic provincial town.
-Damaged Goods (Avon) is the first in a series of hard-hitting crime novels featuring Lilly Valentine, a solicitor who defends a child accused of killing her own drug-addicted mother.
-A Place of Safety (Avon) sees Lilly dealing with people trafficking, rape, and murder.
-In Dishonour (Avon), Lilly tackles intimidation and death among the Muslim community.
-Blood Rush (Constable) concerns the terrifying violence of girl gangs.
-2012 (Constable) is a standalone thriller with the London Olympics as its setting.
-In Dark Spaces (Constable) Lilly Valentine takes on a girl in serious trouble who could be either damaged or delusional.
-Lilly's latest adventure is Friendless Lane (Constable).
+Helen Black is the pen name of a solicitor who specialised in child care cases in a multi-ethnic provincial town.
+Damaged Goods is the first in a series of hard-hitting crime novels featuring Lilly Valentine, a solicitor who defends a child accused of killing her own drug-addicted mother.
+A Place of Safety sees Lilly dealing with people trafficking, rape, and murder.
+In Dishonour (all Avon), Lilly tackles intimidation and death among the Muslim community.
+Lilly's cases continue in Blood Rush, involving the terrifying violence of girl gangs, Dark Spaces, concerning a girl who could be either damaged or delusional, and Friendless Lane, in which she deals with a gang grooming vulnerable teenage girls.
+2012 is a standalone thriller with the London Olympics as its setting (all Constable).
+Helen has begun a new series, Taking Liberties (Constable), in which a high-flying woman lawyer is sent to her home town and has to choose between her career and the siblings she left behind.

 Sharon Bolton trained as an actor and dancer.
 Sacrifice, her fictional debut, is a contemporary thriller in which a series of kidnaps and murders in a remote island community are linked to an ancient Shetland legend.
-Nominated for the International Thriller Writers' Best First Novel Award and winner of the Amazon 'Rising Stars' Award 2008.
+It was nominated for the International Thriller Writers' Best First Novel Award and winner of the Amazon 'Rising Stars' Award 2008.
 Awakening is about an idyllic village thrown into turmoil by a series of inexplicable deaths involving snakes.
-Winner of the Mary Higgins Clark Award 2010.
-Blood Harvest is a frightening tale of the secrets of a small town on the Yorkshire moors.
-Finalist in the Crime Writers' Association Gold Dagger Award.
+It won the Mary Higgins Clark Award 2010.
+Blood Harvest is a frightening tale of the secrets of a small town on the Yorkshire moors, and was a finalist in the Crime Writers' Association Gold Dagger Award.
 Now You See Me takes place in modern-day London, where a serial killer seems to be copying Jack the Ripper.
 Dead Scared is set in Cambridge, where a series of suspicious student suicides involves DC Lacey Flint going under cover.
 In Like This, For Ever, Lacey reluctantly joins an investigation into the abduction and murder of ten-year-old boys.
 A Dark & Twisted Tide has Lacey living on her own on a houseboat and hoping in vain for a safer, quieter life.
 Little Black Lies is a standalone thriller set in the Falkland Islands.
-All Sharon's books are published by Bantam. www.booksattransworld.co.uk
+Sharon's latest book is Daisy in Chains, in which a serial killer contacts a true crime author and lawyer, who becomes involved in his case.
+Sharon's work has won her the prestigious CWA Dagger in the Library award, and her books are published by Bantam. www.booksattransworld.co.uk

 Cao Wenxuan is one of China's leading children's writers and is the latest winner of the prestigious Hans Christian Andersen award.
 He has written over 50 books, which have been translated into many languages, and is also Professor of Chinese Literature at Beijing University.
 Bronze & Sunflower (Walker Books, translated by Helen Wang), tells the moving story of two children in the countryside during the turbulent period of the Cultural Revolution.